frknyesil/frknyesil/README.md

 - 👋 Hi, I’m @frknyesil
-- 👀 I’m interested in embedded systems and image processing
+- 👀 I’m interested in embedded systems and image processing.
-- 🌱 I’m currently learning ARM programming with embedded C
+- 🌱 I’m currently learning ARM programming with embedded C.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: fyesil.official@gmail.com